Standard Terms For The Supply Of Goods And/Or Services

 21.2 Should any Party (“Defaulting Party”) breach any of the provisions of these Standard Terms, then the other Party (“Aggrieved Party”) may give the Defaulting Party fourteen (14) days’ written notice or such longer period of time as the Aggrieved Party may specify in the notice, to remedy the breach.
 If the Defaulting Party fails to comply with the notice, the Aggrieved Party may:

-21.2.1 claim immediate payment and/or performance by the Defaulting Party of all of the Defaulting Party’s obligations that are due for performance; or
+21.2.1 Claim immediate payment and/or performance by the Defaulting Party of all of the Defaulting Party’s obligations that are due for performance; or

-Defaulting Party where the breach constitutes a material breach, in either event without prejudice to the Aggrieved Party’s right to claim damages or to exercise any other rights that the Aggrieved Party may have under these Standard Terms or in law.
+21.2.2 Subject to clause 21.3, terminate the Contract upon written notice to the Defaulting Party where the breach constitutes a material breach, in either event, without prejudice to the Aggrieved Party’s right to claim damages or to exercise any other rights that the Aggrieved Party may have under these Standard Terms or in law.

 21.3 The Company shall be entitled to summarily terminate any Contract by written notice to the Customer and/or claim from the Customer immediate payment of any monies due by the Customer to the Company from any cause arising, notwithstanding any earlier agreement for credit, if:

-21.3.1 the Customer fails to pay any amount due to the Company under these
+21.3.1 The Customer fails to pay any amount due to the Company under these Standard Terms or Contract (if applicable) or any other agreement between the Parties on the due date thereof; or

-21.3.2 the Customer breaches a material term of these Standard Terms; or
+21.3.2 The Customer breaches a material term of these Standard Terms; or

-21.3.3 the Customer is sequestrated or placed in liquidation or under judicial
+21.3.3 The Customer is sequestrated or placed in liquidation or under judicial management, whether provisionally or finally; or

-21.3.4 the Customer commits any act of insolvency; or
+21.3.4 The Customer commits any act of insolvency; or

-21.3.5 the Customer enters into any compromise with its creditors; or
+21.3.5 The Customer enters into any compromise with its creditors; or

-21.3.6 the Customer fails to satisfy, take on appeal or on review any judgment granted
+21.3.6 The Customer fails to satisfy, take on appeal or on review any judgment granted against him within seven (7) days after the date of judgment.

 21.4 Any termination of these Standard Terms by the Company is effective on receipt of a notice of termination by the Customer (in the case of a breach in terms of clause 21.3.1 or 21.3.2) or the date of the breach (in circumstances mentioned in clauses 21.3.3 to 21.3.6).

-21.5 Any termination is without prejudice to any claim that the Company may have in
+21.5 Any termination is without prejudice to any claim that the Company may have in respect of any breach of these Standard Terms by the Customer arising prior to the date of termination.

-22. Limitation of liability
+22. Limitation Of Liability

-22.2 Notwithstanding clause 22.1, neither Party is liable for any consequential or indirect
+22.2 Notwithstanding clause 22.1, neither Party is liable for any consequential or indirect Losses.

 22.3 The limitations of liability in this clause 22 do not apply to Losses arising from fraud or wilful misconduct.

-22.4 Notwithstanding clause 22.1, the Company shall not be liable for any Losses
+22.4 Notwithstanding clause 22.1, the Company shall not be liable for any Losses whatsoever suffered by the Customer for:

 22.4.1 The improper use of Goods; and/or